 Maha: Sharad Pawar-led VSI gets 51 hectares land in Jalna

-The Maharashtra Vikas Aghadi government has allotted 51 hectares of land in Jalna district to the Sharad Pawar-headed Vasantdada Sugar Institute (VSI), a premier institution for research in sugarcane farming.
+The Maharashtra Vikas Aghadi government has allotted 51 hectares of land in Jalna district of the state to the Sharad Pawar-headed Vasantdada Sugar Institute (VSI), a premier institute for research in sugarcane farming.
 The move is aimed at boosting research in sugarcane farming for agriculturists in Marathwada and Vidarbha regions.

 "The land in Patharwala village of Ambad taluka in Jalna district has been allotted to Pune-based VSI on 30 years lease as per ready reckoner rates," an official told PTI on Thursday.
 The VSI was established in 1975 by the sugarcane growers of the co-operative sugar factories.
 The institute performs scientific, technical and educational functions relevant to the sugar industry under one umbrella.